tbo47/amule-js/README.md

-# amule-js : Javascript amule client

-## Description

 amule-js is a javascript API to connect to amule/amuled.

 amule-connect.js contains methods to build binary requests and read binary responses for [amule](https://en.wikipedia.org/wiki/AMule).
 It's not specific to any javascript engine.
 It uses [DataViews](http://www.javascripture.com/DataView) to create and read [ArrayBuffers](http://www.javascripture.com/ArrayBuffer).

 amule-chrome.js contains methods to create a [TCP](https://developer.chrome.com/apps/sockets_tcp) client for Chrome/Chromium and wrap the requests/responses defined in amule-connect.js.
+Note that the tcp api can only be called inside a chrome app and not a regular page.

 Therefore amule-connect.js has no dependency on amule-chrome.js.
 And amule-chrome.js depends heavily on amule-connect.js.

 ## Usage